maanasharma5/mensetmaanas/_posts/2022-09-09-what-is-mens-et-maanas.md

   - serious
 ---

 There's so much I want to talk about in this post -- my first post!
-But, I will try to stay as close to the title as possible.
+But, I will try to stay as close to answering the title question as possible.

 What. is. mens. et. maanas. ?.